dimssu/dimssu/README.md

 # 👋 Hey, I'm Aryan Singh (Dimssu)

-I'm a **Frontend Developer** who enjoys crafting clean, responsive, and scalable web interfaces.
+I'm a **Fullstack Developer** who enjoys crafting clean, responsive, and scalable web interfaces.
 I also have experience with **Java Spring Boot** and love exploring how frontend and backend come together to build great user experiences.

 💡 Currently diving into **open-source contributions** and learning how to collaborate with global dev communities.